 Notable Additions: QB Blaine Gabbert, RB Dion Lewis, WR Michael Campanaro, G Xavier Su'a-Filo, NT Bennie Logan, LB Will Compton, CB Malcolm Butler, S Kenny Vaccaro

 Notable Departures: QB Matt Cassel, QB Branden Weeden, RB DeMarco Murray, WR Eric Decker, WR Harry Douglas, WR Eric Weems, NT Sylvester Williams, LB Kevin Dodd, LB Avery Williamson, CB Brice McCain

 2018 NFL Draft

 What the Titans Needed

 Holding the 25th overall pick in the draft, the Titans have to replace key pieces in order to return to the playoffs.
 Especially at wide receiver, guard, and linebacker.

-Much of the offensive line's issues stemmed from the guards.
+- Guard: Much of the offensive line's issues stemmed from the guards.
 The team signed Xavier Su'a-Filo, but he was a disappointment for Houston.

 On draft day, Tennessee decided to trade up to the 22nd overall pick with Baltimore in order to draft Alabama linebacker Rashaan Evans.
-Evans was seen as the best tackling linebacker in the draft, but has a tendency to be over aggressive and miss gap assignments.
+Evans was seen as the best tackling linebacker in the draft, but he has a tendency to be over aggressive and miss gap assignments.

 The Titans also notably drafted Boston College outside linebacker Harold Landry in the second round and Washington State quarterback Luke Falk in the sixth.
-Landry has an explosive first step off the snap, but lacks the moves as a pass rusher to get past offensive linemen.
-Falk has great timing and touch to deliver catchable balls, but lacks great arm strength.
+Landry has an explosive first step off the snap, but he lacks the moves as a pass rusher to get past offensive linemen.
+Falk has great timing and touch to deliver catchable balls, but he lacks great arm strength.

 Rashaan Evans Highlights